Mark Brendanawicz

 Mark Brendanawicz /brɛnˈdænəwɪts/ is a fictional character in the NBC comedy series Parks and Recreation.
 He is the city planner for Pawnee, Indiana, as well as Leslie Knope's colleague and one of Ann Perkins' ex-boyfriends.
-He is portrayed by Paul Schneider, who left Parks and Recreation at the end of the second season; despite the producers' plans to the contrary, Schneider did not reprise the role in any later seasons, and the show made no references to the character after his departure.
+He is portrayed by Paul Schneider, who left Parks and Recreation at the end of the second season; despite the producers' publicly stated plans to the contrary, Schneider did not reprise the role in any later seasons, and the show made no references to the character after his departure.

 Background

 Mark Brendanawicz was a city planner of Polish descent with the Pawnee municipal government.
 When he studied city planning in college, Mark was optimistic about the field and dreamed of designing huge and impressive cities.
 However, since graduation, Mark learned most of the career largely involved mundane technical issues, such as regulating the sizes of garages and proposed construction additions to houses.
 As a result, Mark grew jaded and disillusioned with the career, and became critical of government processes in general.

-Mark has a self-absorbed personality and engages in romantic flings with multiple women without any sign of seeking a commitment.
+Mark initially has a self-absorbed personality and engages in romantic flings with multiple women without any sign of seeking a commitment.
 Mark and Leslie had sex on one occasion and Leslie harbored romantic feelings for the next six years, although Mark does not return the feelings, and in fact did not recollect their night together for several years afterward.
-In season two, he enters a committed relationship with Ann and even considers marriage before the breakup.
+In season two, he enters a committed relationship with Ann and even considers marriage before she breaks up with him.

 Storyline

-Season one
+Season 1

-Leslie continues to harbor a crush on Mark, but Mark is not interested in her romantically, and spends a long time muddling around before becoming impressed by Leslie's fighting spirit and beginning to help her work on the park project for that reason.
-Mark agrees to help Leslie in her quest to turn a large construction pit into a park, but he is pragmatic about her chances of success, and warns it has little chance of succeeding.
+Leslie continues to harbor a crush on Mark, but Mark is not interested in her romantically and spends a long time muddling around before becoming impressed by Leslie's fighting spirit and beginning to help her work on the park project for that reason.
+Mark agrees to help Leslie in her quest to turn the Lot 48 pit into a park, but he is pragmatic about her chances of success, and warns it has little chance of succeeding.
 When Leslie seeks his help in dealing with newspaper reporter Shauna Malwae-Tweep, who is planning to write a negative story, Mark makes the situation worse by having sex with her.
-This angers Leslie, particularly after Mark tells the reporter in confidence that the pit project will never be successful, only to later learn she plans to use that it in the story.
+This angers Leslie, particularly after Mark tells the reporter in confidence that the pit project will never be successful, only to later learn she plans to use that in the story.

 One night, while feeling particularly disillusioned and unhappy with the insignificance of his career, Mark makes a halfhearted attempt to flirt with Ann, unaware of Ann's anger over problems with her boyfriend Andy.
 Mark's advances are quickly and harshly rejected by an irritated Ann as a result.
 Later that night, Mark and Leslie spend time together at the pit and an intoxicated Mark attempts to kiss her.
-Not wishing to reconnect with Mark in his drunken state, Leslie rejects his advances, and Mark accidentally falls into the pit and injures his legs.
+Not wishing to reconnect with Mark in his drunken state, Leslie rejects his advances, and Mark accidentally falls into the pit and hits his head.